hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 This way the _notify_ method now accepts two optional parameters;

-- value: which indicate the new state of the _subject_ instance.
+- value: which indicates the new state of the _subject_ instance.

 - subject: a reference to the _Subject_ instance itself.